jjun-park/jjun-park/README.md

 I'm in preparation to study Python & SQL.\
 This space is for me to show my several works.\
-If you have some question, contact to me by e-mail.\
+If you have some question, contact me at e-mail.\
 Good Luck!

 <!--